3v401/HackTheBox/Perfection/README.md

 ![Alt text](pic2.png)

 3 open ports.
 One ssh, http and http-alt.
-Let's analyze the http because it is a good way to start analyzing the webserver site.
+Let's analyze the http because it is a good way to start analyzing the webserver site first.
+The probabilities of using a vulnerable communication protocol are very low and I don't know of a metasploit module to vulnerate the other two ports.
 We begin by using gobuster to analyze the possible directories in the domain:

 ![Alt text](pic3.png)